 Additionally, the print line should once again read 10 9 8 7 6 5 4 3 2 1.
 However, this time there are no typos to signify a first edition.
 Your Harry Potter book’s value is higher than the top goal on a Quidditch pitch if it has all of these features.

 How much is my copy of Harry Potter and The Prisoner of Azkaban worth?

-Interestingly, first editions of the “early version” of Prisoner of Azkaban can be worth up to $12,000.
+Interestingly, the first editions of the “early version” of Prisoner of Azkaban can be worth up to $12,000.
 This is due to a printing change on the copyright page; the original run was credited to “Joanne Rowling” but stopped mid-print to be amended to “JK Rowling”.
-These “Joanne versions” are the most valuable as there are very few out there.
-Any later printing of Prisoner of Azkaban is unlikely to be so valuable, though the deluxe edition has been known to fetch over $4,000 if they’re a first edition.
+These “Joanne versions” are the most valuable of many Harry Potter book sets, as there are very few out there.
+While any later printing of Prisoner of Azkaban is unlikely to be so valuable, the deluxe edition has been known to fetch over $4,000 if they’re a first edition.

 As with the copies of Chamber of Secrets and Philosopher’s Stone, you’ll want to see Bloomsbury as the publisher and the printing line of 10 9 8 7 6 5 4 3 2 1 on the copyright page.
 If it has these elements, your Harry Potter book’s value could be in five figures!

 How much are the last four Harry Potter books worth?